walkingriver/scout-law/ch02-trustworthy.md

-# Chapter 2: Trustworthiness in Action
+# Trustworthiness

-> Trust is earned by keeping promises.
-Those you lead need to know that they can count on you to do what you say you will do.

-Alice found herself with a team that was talented but disconnected, a mosaic of individual skills that somehow failed to form a complete picture.
+During the first week of the project, Alice found herself with a team that was talented but disconnected, a mosaic of individual skills that had thus far failed to form a complete picture.
 But as she had said at their first meeting, she was committed to embodying the twelve principles she'd outlined.
 The first of these was trustworthiness.

-## The Test

 During the second week, an internal issue arose.
-A potentially sensitive bug had been discovered in the codebase—one that, if not addressed promptly, could lead to a significant data breach.
+A potentially sensitive bug had been discovered in one of their dependent libraries that, if not addressed promptly, could lead to a significant data breach.
 Alice was given the responsibility of overseeing the fix.
 To make matters more challenging, the team was cautioned not to share the information outside the group.

 Alice immediately gathered her team in the conference room.